Rules for Litigation Crisis Management & Communications

 - Be ready: When a verdict comes in, the machinery of media coverage kicks into action.
 You have to have a clear plan and you have to be able to move fast to deliver your side of the story.

-Throughout all of this, it’s vital that there be a collaborative working relationship between the legal team and the communications team.
+Throughout all of this, it’s vital that there be a collaborative working relationship between the legal team and the crisis communications team.
 Together you can navigate the complexities of a lawsuit and execute your roles effectively.